Crystallizing Schemas with Teleoscope: Thematic Curation of Large Text Corpora on Reddit: Evaluation Deployments

-In this study, we performed a customized field deployment for a real qualitative research team and took ongoing bug reports and design feedback.
-The summary of our findings for our research questions are:
+In this evaluation, we performed a customized field deployment for a real qualitative research team and took ongoing bug reports and design feedback.
+Summarizing our findings in relation to our research questions:

-\begin{itemize}[leftmargin=*] \item \textbf{CS3.RQ1 Result}.
-Researchers incorporated Teleoscope into their research practice as a data curation tool, working between an external Google doc for keywords and the interface itself.
-Teleoscope was used to explore parts of the document space where keywords would not be easy or obvious to find.
-The most common features used were the keyword search, document reading and grouping.
-[Ranks] were used after grouping.
-Projections were used after Teleoscoping and grouping. \item \textbf{CS3.RQ2 Result}.
-Teleoscope helped to provide confidence that a corpus was being more fully and rigorously explored by providing both ranked and randomized example documents. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{RQ3 Result}.
+Researchers incorporated \textit{Teleoscope} into their research practice as a data curation tool, working between an external Google doc for keywords and the interface itself. \textit{Teleoscope} was used to explore parts of the document space where keywords would not be easy or obvious to find. \item \textbf{RQ4 Result}. \textit{Teleoscope} helped researchers feel confident that a corpus was being more comprehensively and rigorously explored by providing both familiar and signpost example documents. \end{itemize}